 I came to Boriké to heal, live, and build a consulting practice and life rooted in self-determination.
 On United States Census, we are forced to only choose two races (Black or White) if we identify of Hispanic, which erases our identities.
 We are surviving an on-going genocide.
 I am proud to be Taina Afro-Latinx and the Caribbean is one of the few places in the world where this is understood, embraced, and cultivated as a means of liberation and joy.

-This is a page I keep open all year round.
-There are no sick days as a freelancer.
+Before leaving for Boriké, I worked 4-6 jobs as once, as many immigrants and migrants do, still not making enough to live and pay Student Loans.
+As a freelancer, I keep this page open all year round.
+There are no sick days for me.
 It is also an open invitation to give while we build.
 Boriké (Puerto Rico) was invaded by the United States in 1898 via ships that arrived in Guanica which is where the Earthquake’s epicenter was.
 The profundity is not lost on Boricuas who are individually and collectively processing on la isla and all over the world.

 As of late, colonialism has regenerated as disaster capitalism.
 As a Boricua who works in service of individual and collective healing, while also managing a small business, I welcome the support that will go towards:

 - Urgent need: A new car – my beLOVED 1999 Jeep Cherokee has died!

 - Gas, food & water supply